Skip to main content

 Summer/Fall/Spring: December 1 for a fall admission.

-All Ph.D. students must fulfill the general admission requirements for both the University and the College of Education and Human Sciences, as described in the Graduate Program and the College of Education and Human Sciences sections of this Catalog.
+All Ph.D. students must fulfill the general admission requirements for both the University and the College of Education and Human Sciences, as described in the Graduate Program and the College of Education and Human Sciences sections of the UNM Catalog.

 Degree Program: Language, Literacy and Sociocultural Studies